aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 Aspose.HTML for .NET API provides a powerful toolset to analyze and collect information from HTML documents and gives a possibility to download video by its URL.
 Using API functionalities, you can easily create your own application or just download and watch your favorite video offline without any internet connection.

 {{% alert color="primary" %}}
-You can download video to your device from popular video hubs in any format with our Free online [**Video Grabber**](https://products.aspose.app/html/en/video-grabber) App.
+You can download video to your device from popular video hubs in any format with our Free Online [**Video Grabber**](https://products.aspose.app/html/en/video-grabber) App.
 {{% /alert %}}

 ## **Data Scraping Namespaces**